theapsgroup/steampipe-plugin-gitlab/docs/tables/gitlab_user_event.md

-# Table: gitlab_user_events
+# Table: gitlab_user_event

-The `gitlab_user_events` table can be used to query information about user activity on a gitlab system.
+The `gitlab_user_event` table can be used to query information about user activity on a gitlab system.

 ## Examples